 Yesterday, Google announced “It’s now free to sell on Google” – yes, you read that correctly.
 Google, who are notorious for monetising their platforms are now rolling out free product listings to sit alongside their Shopping Ads.

-You’ll remember back in October 2019 we reported Google was making it easier for more retailers to compete in Google Shopping.
+You’ll remember back in October 2019 we reported that search engine Google was making it easier for more retailers to compete in Google Shopping.
 But given the current situation facing the globe, Google has advanced its plans to make it free for merchants to sell on Google, opening the door to all retailers.

 This is big news for a platform that has solely been a paid service since 2012.